-The Gerry Moyne Youth Challenge is a fun activity day held every year during the second week of Easter holidays where IRCY members come together from all over Ireland to compete in teams.
-They take part in physical and mental challenges on a circuit and win prizes not just for performance but for enthusiasm and attitude.
+The Gerry Moyne Youth Challenge is a fun activity day held every year during the second week of the Easter holidays where IRCY members come together from all over Ireland to compete in teams.
+They take part in physical and mental challenges on a circuit and win prizes not just for performance, but for enthusiasm and attitude.

 National Youth Summer Camp

 This is a residential camp which is run over the bank holiday weekend in August and is open to all youth members aged 10-17.
 Participants take part in activities like kayaking, caving and abseiling and have an opportunity to complete the Outdoor Pursuits category of the OPTIONS programme they are currently participating in.

 International Youth Camps